ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

-Some scripting commands require the GUI to be shown, for example :meth:`display_screen`, :meth:`save_screen_to_file` When changing model parameters via automation with the GUI visible, Motor-CAD does not update the user interface with the new parameter value at every step, in order to speed up the scripting.
-However, this means that we should never change a parameter which is shown on the currently displayed tab.
+Some scripting commands require the GUI to be shown, for example :meth:`display_screen`, :meth:`save_screen_to_file` When changing model parameters via automation with the GUI visible, Motor-CAD does not update the user interface with the new parameter value at every step, to speed up the scripting.
+However, this means that you should never change a parameter which is shown on the currently displayed tab.
 It is best practice to run all scripts with the Scripting tab visible.
 This should be set before changing any parameters with the command